 Many of Chicago’s college graduates choose to stay in the city after school.
 Here are 10 reasons why.

 A city’s educational opportunities and talent pool represent the keys to attracting business.
-Education and talent development is a top priority for Chicago’s business and government leaders, which have formed innovative partnerships including the Chicago Workforce Investment Council, which monitors over $300 million of public investment in education and workforce training, and Chicago Career Tech, an innovative workforce training initiative.
+Education and talent development is a top priority for Chicago’s business and government leaders, which have formed innovative partnerships including the Chicago Cook Workforce Partnership, which monitors over $300 million of public investment in education and workforce training, and Skills for Chicagoland's Future, an innovative workforce training initiative.